Cardiology Technologist Career & Training FAQs

 If I Become a Cardiology Tech, Where Can I Work?

 Most cardiology technologists work in hospitals and medical clinics.
 However, it is also possible to find jobs at diagnostic testing laboratories.
 Some cardiology techs, after acquiring some experience, even work as sales or technical support professionals for companies that manufacture or distribute cardiac equipment and devices.

 How Many Job Opportunities Are There in Cardiology Technology?

 Over the coming years, many of today's experienced cardiology technologists are expected to retire.
 And Canada's growing population of senior citizens is creating greater overall demand for health and medical services.
 As a result, thousands of new job openings may become available in this field over the next few decades.

 In fact, between 2017 and 2026, a total of about 23,100 Canadian jobs may be generated in the occupational category that includes cardiology technologists.
-Half of those jobs are projected to come about because of retirements, and almost 40 percent of them could be created as a result of expanded demand for medical technology services.2
+Most of those jobs are projected to come about because of expanded demand for medical technology services, while about 40 percent could result from retirements.2

 What Are Some of the Top Benefits of Pursuing a Cardiology Tech Career?